Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: Overview of Each Problem in VLM Era

-\keypoint{Definition} The definition of CLIP-based OOD detection differs significantly from that of conventional OOD detection.
+\keypoint{Definition} The definition of VLM-based OOD detection differs significantly from that of conventional OOD detection.
 Conventional OOD detection aims to detect test samples drawn from a distribution that is different from the training distribution.
-As another definition, OOD detection is defined as a task to detect test samples that the model cannot or does not want to generalize~\cite{yang2021generalized}.
-However, for CLIP-based OOD detection, CLIP has a vast amount of knowledge, so the OOD sample is completely unrelated to the distribution of the CLIP's pretraining data or the CLIP's own generalization ability.
-Therefore, traditional definitions cannot adequately describe the definition of CLIP-based OOD detection.
+As another definition, OOD detection is defined as a task to detect test samples that the model cannot or does not want to generalize~\citep{yang2021generalized}.
+However, for VLM-based OOD detection, CLIP has a vast amount of knowledge, so the OOD sample is completely unrelated to the distribution of the CLIP's pretraining data or the CLIP's own generalization ability.
+Therefore, traditional definitions cannot adequately describe the definition of VLM-based OOD detection.

-Unlike the previous definition, CLIP-based OOD detection is defined as follows~\cite{ming2022delving, esmaeilpour2022zero}: CLIP-based OOD detection aims to detect samples that do not belong to any ID class text provided by the user.
+Unlike the previous definition, VLM-based OOD detection is defined as follows~\citep{ming2022delving, esmaeilpour2022zero}: VLM-based OOD detection aims to detect samples that do not belong to any ID class text provided by the user.
 Given a pre-trained model, a classification task of interest is defined by a set of class labels $\idlabel$, which we refer to as the ID classes.
 The semantic distribution is represented by the distribution $P(\idlabel)$.
-CLIP-based OOD detection aims to detect test samples that come from the distribution with the semantic shift from the ID classes, \ie $P(\idlabel)\neq P(\oodlabel)$.
-Following the definition of the generalized OOD detection framework~\cite{yang2021generalized}, ideal OOD detectors should keep the classification performance on test samples from ID class space $\idlabel$, and reject OOD test samples with semantics outside the support of $\idlabel$.
+VLM-based OOD detection aims to detect test samples that come from the distribution with the semantic shift from the ID classes, \ie $P(\idlabel)\neq P(\oodlabel)$.
+Following the definition of the generalized OOD detection framework~\citep{yang2021generalized}, ideal OOD detectors should keep the classification performance on test samples from ID class space $\idlabel$, and reject OOD test samples with semantics outside the support of $\idlabel$.

-\keypoint{Problem Setting} CLIP-based OOD detection focuses on solving the image classification task in a computationally efficient way.
-Unlike traditional OOD detection settings, which primarily involve training an ID classifier with whole ID data, CLIP-based OOD detection primarily focuses on a zero-shot~\cite{ming2022delving} (\ie without utilizing ID images) or few-shot~\cite{miyai2023locoop} (\ie utilizing only a few ID images) setting.
-Each detailed definition of both settings are described later in Sec.~\ref{sec:methodology_ood}.
+\keypoint{Problem Setting} VLM-based OOD detection focuses on solving the image classification task in a computationally efficient way.
+Unlike traditional OOD detection settings, which primarily involve training an ID classifier with whole ID data, VLM-based OOD detection primarily focuses on a zero-shot~\citep{ming2022delving} (\ie without utilizing ID images) or few-shot~\citep{miyai2023locoop} (\ie utilizing only a few ID images) setting.
+Each detailed definition of both settings is described later in Sec.~\ref{sec:methodology_ood}.
 The field is advancing towards greater computational efficiency, requiring minimal or no training data.